 The literature concentration allows students to choose from a rich array of courses that reflect the changing spheres of world fiction, poetry, drama, and nonfiction.
-In the coursework, we emphasize how the work is rooted in its historical time and reflected in our experience.
-Students hone their analytical skills as they read, analyze, and communicate complex information.
+Courses emphasize how literature is rooted in its historical time and reflected in our experience.
+Students refine their analytical skills as they read, analyze, and communicate complex information.